Robin Bryant, Ph.D.

 Marriage Counseling in New York City

 Couples don’t intend to neglect their partners or leave their relationships to drift away from them.
-It is very easy to become so involved in work and attending to home and family obligations, that there is little time or energy left over to inquire what’s going on with your partner.
+It is very easy to become so involved in work and attending to home and family obligations that there is little time or energy left over to inquire what’s going on with your partner.
 There may be a concern that the partner is frustrated, as frustrated as they are, so the whole topic of their “relationship” gets avoided.
-Over time couples gradually lose the intense connection they had when they first met.
+Over time, couples gradually lose the intense connection they had when they first met.
 This is partly because they avoid “checking in” with each other anymore.

 And this is where it gets really interesting.
-Often a person finds that their partner is not as disappointed in them as they had imagined, but feels let down about something else entirely.
+Often, a person finds that their partner is not as disappointed in them as they had imagined, but feels let down about something else entirely.
 Couples learn that many disappointments in life get blamed on the people closest to them.

 Or, couples begin to realize that they had held overly idealistic expectations of what being together in a close relationship would be like.
-Here I compare what the relationship actually is or has become, with what was originally expected.
+Here, I compare the actual relationship with what was initially expected.
 So clarifying the actual experience of each person in the union with some of their original expectations of the relationship is an important step.
 Then a gradual process begins of recalibrating expectations about what is realistic and achievable in a relationship.
-This painstaking process can illuminate even deeper sources of dissatisfaction that had been blamed on the partner or the relationship.
+This painstaking process can reveal even deeper sources of dissatisfaction that had been attributed to the partner or the relationship.
 Now it’s possible to see other factors at play.
-After a good deal of exploration, communication, and clarification, in addition to some guided insight, I often hear a collective sigh of relief in the room.
+After a considerable amount of exploration, communication, and clarification, along with some guided insight, I often hear a collective sigh of relief in the room.
 Things aren’t as bad between the couple as they thought after all.
-With some fresh perspective on the part of both people, the relationship can get back on track.
+With some fresh perspective from both parties, the relationship can get back on track.